-At the very least, you need the state minimum.
-In Little Rock, this is $25,000 per person and $50,000 per accident for bodily injury.
+At the very least, you need the state minimum, listed as 25/50/25.
+This means having $25,000 per person and $50,000 per accident for bodily injury.
 Plus $25,000 per accident for property damage.
+Uninsured motorist, underinsured motorist, and PIP must also be offered but can be declined.
 Beyond the minimum liability, determining how much auto insurance you need involves several variables.
-Consider the Bankrate guide on the matter to help you decide how much insurance is right for you.
+Consider the Bankrate guide or speak with a licensed agent to help decide how much insurance is right for you.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $50,000 property damage liability per accident